DisnakeDev/disnake/docs/api.rst

 .. function:: on_audit_log_entry_create(entry)

-    Called when an audit log entry is created
+    Called when an audit log entry is created.
     You must have the :attr:`~Permissions.view_audit_log` permission to receive this.

     This requires :attr:`Intents.moderation` to be enabled.